Visit Battleship Missouri & Arizona Memorial At Pearl Harbor From Maui, Kauai or Hawaii Island

 *Note: Due to unforeseeable circumstances, the Navy may need to suspend boat operations to the USS Arizona Memorial at any time, or they may impose a capacity restriction on the boat.
 As a result, you may be placed in a standby line.
 Unfortunately, in these cases, there will be no refunds.
 You are still free to enjoy the Visitor’s Center, exhibits, and park monuments.
 Please accept our apologies in advance.

 It’s a quick trip over to the USS Arizona memorial aboard a U.S. Navy launch from the Pearl Harbor Visitor Center.
 The memorial lets you view the USS Arizona under the water below you.
-Within the USS Arizona lie the 1,177 heroes who lost their lives on the “Day of Infamy.”
+Within the USS Arizona lie the 1,102 of the 1,177 heroes who lost their lives on the “Day of Infamy.”
 The memorial is a solemn and beautiful tribute to those who lost their lives.
 Want to truly understand the gravity of the events that happened on that fateful day?
 Visiting the memorial, witnessing the destruction, knowing that those who died in the name of freedom remain beneath you while the U.S. flag still waves at half-staff will certainly help bring it all into perspective.
 It’s a history buff’s dream tour.

 No tour of Honolulu’s rich history would be complete without visiting Punchbowl Cemetery.
 Also known as the National Memorial Cemetery of the Pacific, Punchbowl Cemetery is one of Hawaii’s most popular tourist attractions and serves as a memorial to the men and women of the United States Armed Forces who lost their lives.
 During the scenic drive you’ll be able to view the meticulous landscaping at the cemetery while you reflect on the beauty and reverence that is felt throughout the entire area.
 While driving through Punchbowl Cemetery you’ll also get to view Courts of the Missing and the chapel.